seacode/cstar/README.md

 2) Use Google style guide: http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml

 ## Users ##

 The entire Cstar repository can be downloaded to a local machine by clicking the `Download Zip` button on the main repository page.
 Github users can clone the repository using their preferred method.

 Instructions for use:

-	Download the Cstar repository and save it to your local machine in a directory of your choosing.
+* Download the Cstar repository and save it to your local machine.

-	Copy the `Cstar` folder to a directory that is easily referred to in your C++ code.
-ADMB users may wish to copy the folder to the `Contrib` folder in their ADMB directory.
+* Copy the `Cstar` folder to a directory that is in your PATH or can be referred to in your ADMB code, and use the `#include<cstar.h>` at the top of your TPL file.

+* Cstar functions should now work from directly within your model code.